harsha-simhadri/big-ann-benchmarks/t3/TASKS_ISSUES_RESOLUTIONS.md

 * [GSI asked] What does NQ mean?
   * [T3 Organizer responded] It could mean 1) team did not submit a qualifying algorithm for the benchmark 2) team decided did not participate in that benchmark 3) unable to get some key data for the benchmark (such as power or system cost, or both ).
+* [T3 Organizer self-report] Need to retrieve "results" h5py files from NVidia's remote machine.
+  * Done on 11/23/2021
+* [T3 Organizer to NVidia] Need to retrieve power monitoring "results" from NVidia's remote machine.
+  * Done on 11/23/2021